 Forty Yale College students currently studying remotely or taking a gap year in China gathered together at Yale Center Beijing on October 23rd through 25th to connect with classmates and alumni from throughout China.
 Many international students have been unable to return to New Haven because of COVID-19 travel restrictions, so students in China met in person at Yale Center Beijing as a way to build community and remain connected.

-Yale College Dean Marvin Chun joined via video to greet the students and welcome the first-years to their first official in-person Yale event.
+Yale College Dean Marvin Chun joined via video to greet the students.
 Remarking after the event, Dean Chun said, “The students looked so excited to be with each other, and I was delighted to connect with them in this way.
 The success of the event is a testament to the value and strength of Yale’s long standing relationships in China.
 We’re glad that even during a global pandemic, Yale Center Beijing continues to serve as a gathering space for students, faculty, and alumni from throughout Asia.”

 Learn more by visiting the Yale Center Beijing website.